sass/sass/doc-src/SASS_REFERENCE.md

 These cover the vast majority of cases where division is actually used.
 They are:

-1. If the value, or any part of it, is stored in a variable.
+1. If the value, or any part of it, is stored in a variable or returned by a function.
 2. If the value is surrounded by parentheses.
 3. If the value is used as part of another arithmetic expression.